52 Best Free WordPress Themes for Blogs in 2022 (Expert Pick)

 Virtue’s page builder is somewhat limited, but its blogging themes are good enough for most purposes.
 Social media icons are also hard to implement, but the theme’s online magazine format makes up for it.

-As a free WordPress blogging theme, Responsive is a simple and no-clutter theme with a featured image panel and a one-page blogroll layout.
+As a free WordPress blogging theme, Responsive is a no-clutter and straightforward theme with a featured image panel and a one-page blogroll layout.
 If you’re looking for an extensive header area and a smattering of different page templates, look no further.

-When you use Natural Light to make your WordPress blog, keep in mind that it works best when you use images as hubs for other content.
+When you use Natural Light to make your WordPress blog, remember that it works best when you use images as hubs for other content.

 iFeature’s flat design makes it a visually pleasing blog theme for WordPress.
 You can easily layer a large background image behind a substantial top header, and it’s simple to add photo galleries to guide your subsequent development.